skoolkid/pyskool/sphinx/source/commands.rst

 Commands
 ========
 The :ref:`commandList` sections contain commands and parameters that control the characters.
-Brief descriptions of the commands used in these command lists follow.
-Unless specified otherwise, commands are used in both Back to Skool and Skool Daze.
+These commands are described in the following sections.

 AddLines
 --------